THE DAY THE EARTH STOOD STILL

 The morality of the past, in the future!:

-- Being in a very real sense an allegory in support of the United Nations' ability to preserve peace through the force and threat of force—something that has proven in many respects to be a useful tool for American and European interests (and was even more a creature of the developed world, and the capitalist world specifically, in 1951)—it's very hard to overlook that the movie supports at least a moderately imperialist perspective in our real world, despite its high-minded liberalism.
+- Being in a very real sense an allegory in support of the United Nations' ability to preserve peace through force and the threat of force—something that has proven in many respects to be a useful tool for American and European interests (and was even more a creature of the developed world, and the capitalist world specifically, in 1951)—it's very hard to overlook that the movie supports at least a moderately imperialist perspective in our real world, despite its high-minded liberalism.
 In fact, for all of Day's obvious pacifism, it would be hard as hell to read into it any criticism of the U.N.'s contemporary police action in Korea, specifically (not that I personally disagree with that action, mind you).
 Either way, it's actually really easy to square the film's progressive "anti-war" message with the blunt fact of the film's historical context, which put it right in the middle of America's second most-successful intervention in the Far East; so even though Blaustein and Fox had concerns about the political nature of its content, it's perhaps a little too much to give either the producer or the company actual credit for going against the tide, because their movie pretty much is the tide, and is about "beating the shit out of weaker powers in order to preserve the order you've ordained, for good or ill, whether those powers agree with that order or not."
 The only difference, and the main resonance of the piece, is that it decisively puts the shoe on the other foot.

 - Being at the mercy of a race of robots that cannot be pleaded with, cannot be stopped, and conspire to emotionlessly judge us by a set of arbitrary rules laid down by aliens before human civilization even existed certainly fills one with a certain kind of awe.